 Motor vehicle insurance is required by law in Texas.
 Drivers must carry a minimum of $30,000 for bodily injury liability and at least $25,000 for property damage liability.
 Drivers who fail to meet these minimum standards could face financial penalties.

-But what if an uninsured driver gets into an accident caused by an insured driver’s negligence?
+That said, what if an uninsured driver gets injured in a crash caused by an insured driver’s negligence?
 Can he or she still pursue compensation for damages?
-Our auto accident attorneys in Fort Worth discuss the meaning of “no pay, no play” laws and what makes Texas different than other states.
+Our auto accident attorneys in Fort Worth discuss insurance claims, as well as the problems and penalties uninsured drivers could face in this situation.

 Was the Uninsured Driver at Fault?